9 - 12

 Glyphosate (the primary ingredient in Roundup®) has been used since the 1970s and has been shown to be safe both for the environment as well as in food and feed crops when used according to label directions.15 Due to Roundup Ready® soybean’s tolerance to glyphosate (via the CP4 EPSPS enzyme), Roundup® can be directly applied to soybean fields killing the weeds, but not the soybean.

 Interest Approach – Engagement

-- Open the What is the Difference?
+- At the beginning of class, open the What is the Difference?
 Kahoot survey.
 Complete the four-question survey with students, allowing them to use personal devices to answer the survey questions.

-- Using the seeds in the Roundup Ready Soybean Kit, allow students to observe and compare the seeds.
+- Using the seeds in the GM Soybean Seed Kit, allow students to observe and compare the seeds.
 Let them know they are the same type of seeds pictured in question #4 of the survey.
 Students should look for observable differences in size, shape, and color.

 - Note: Little or no difference will be observable in the seeds.
 As students observe, be sure the two varieties are kept separate.